WanderingObserver/loalgo/README.md

 # Algorithms

 A `npm` package that makes algorithm concise.
-Omage to `lodash`, which makes methods concise.
+Homage to `lodash`, which makes methods concise.